FamilySearch: Granite Mountain Records Vault

 FamilySearch stores copies of their records in a dry, environment-controlled facility built into Granite Mountain in Little Cottonwood Canyon, near Salt Lake City, Utah.
 The storage facility is known as the Granite Mountain Records Vault.
 The vault stores over 2.4 million rolls of microfilm and 1 million microfiches.

-Family History Centers
+FamilySearch Centers

-FamilySearch operates over 5,100 Family History Centers in 140 countries around the world.
-The centers are branches of the Family History Library, often located within LDS Church buildings.
+FamilySearch operates over 6,300 FamilySearch Centers in 140 countries around the world as of 2023.
+The centers are branches of the FamilySearch Library, often located in meetinghouses of The Church of Jesus Christ of Latter-day Saints.
 Their purpose is to help people with their genealogy and provide access to and help with genealogical materials and software provided by FamilySearch.